-We did not make any payments to any named executive officer under either of our pension plans during the last year.
+We did not make any payments to any named executive officer under the supplemental pension plan during the last year.
+Ms. Kruger received monthly payments from the pension plan beginning in August 2021 in the total amount of \$40,926.

 We also provide a Medicare supplement insurance policy for each employee who we hired prior to February 1, 1995 and his or her spouse at or after age 65.
-The only named executive officer that has a right to this benefit after reaching age 65 is Ms. Kruger.
+The only named executive officer that has a right to this benefit after reaching age 65 was Ms. Kruger.

-Do any named executive officers participate in a non-qualified deferred compensation plan?
+Do any named executive officers participate in a non-qualified deferred compensation plan or otherwise receive post-retirement compensation?